miklevin/MikeLev.in/index.md

    sometimes takes going into Windows Explorer and turning off the option to hide common file extensions.
 Also, the double-click to run may require extra security steps.
-3. This will download the latest version of MyKoz, replacing the default Windows Ubuntu 22.04 with one that will host JupyterLab on `localhost:8888` using the Linux version of Python running on the Windows Subsystem for Linux (WSL).
+3. This will download the latest version of the MyKoz installer, called `Jupyter Ubuntu.bat`.
+Run it to replace the default Windows Ubuntu 22.04 with one that hosts JupyterLab on `localhost:8888` using Linux Python from the Windows Subsystem for Linux (WSL).
 That's it!
-You new have JupyterLab running on `localhost:8888` which you can access by clicking the Shortcut on your desktop.
+You new have JupyterLab running on `localhost:8888` which you can access by clicking the new `JupyterLab` Shortcut on your desktop (which may require an F5 refresh).

 ### The Code to Copy/Paste Into `getmykoz.bat`